-Marguerite Kelly is not your typical Washington player.
-She doesn’t have a publicist or a speech agent, she doesn’t invite big shots to parties for business reasons and she thinks that her family is more important than her career.
+Marguerite Kelly, columnist and author, has given thoughtful, practical parenting advice for 40 years, but as a parent, not an expert.
+She is not, however, your typical Washington player.
+She has never had a publicist or a speech agent, she doesn’t invite big shots to parties for business reasons–or any reason–and she thinks that her family is more important than her career.

 Marguerite was a reporter, a daily columnist and the assistant woman’s paper editor for the New Orleans Item when she married Tom Kelly at 20 and came to Washington the following year, first to tend his aging parents and then to care for their four children.

 During those years Marguerite led a successful fight to release a prisoner who had been on death row longer than anyone in U. S. history; served as a Democratic ward leader and a member of the Democratic Central Committee where she exposed one of the largest food store chains in the nation because it systematically raised prices on Welfare Day.
 Marguerite also served as co-director of the press office for Jimmy Carter’s inauguration and was on the boards of a settlement house and of the D. C. Public Library for many years as well as the board of an organization that taught parents the best way to rear their children.